-As required by the Insurance Supervision Law and the Overarching circular on system of governance, the Group has a Governance Memorandum, which sets out the corporate governance policy applying to KBC Group and its subsidiaries and of which the Governance Memorandum of KBC Insurance forms part.
+As required by the Insurance Supervision Law and the Overarching circular on system of governance, the corporate governance policy applying to the Issuer and the Group is set out in its Governance Memorandum, of which the governance memorandum of KBC Insurance forms part.
 The corporate governance policy of an insurance company must meet the principles set out in the law and the Overarching circular on system of governance.
-The most recent version of the Governance Memorandum was approved on 21 December 2023 by the Board of directors of the Issuer, KBC Bank NV and KBC Insurance NV.
 The public part of the governance memorandum of KBC Insurance (SFCR) is updated annually and published on www.kbc.com.
-The governance memorandum of KBC Insurance is not incorporated by reference into and does not form part of this Prospectus and has not been scrutinised or approved by the Belgian FSMA.
+The governance memorandum of KBC Insurance is not incorporated by reference into, and does not form part of, this Prospectus, and has not been scrutinised or approved by the Belgian FSMA.